typesense/firestore-typesense-search/README.md

 Here's the extension configuration screen with all the options filled out, if you want to sync the `users` Firestore collection to Typesense:

 <img src="assets/extension_configuration_example.png" alt="Firestore DB Example" width="500" />

-#### Syncing Multiple Firestore collections

-You can install this extension multiple times in your Firebase project by clicking on the installation link above multiple times, and use a different Firestore collection path in each installation instance.
-[Here](https://github.com/typesense/firestore-typesense-search/issues/9#issuecomment-885940705) is a screenshot of how this looks.

 ### Step 3️⃣ : [Optional] Backfill existing data